fraxflax/nw-watchdog/documentation/help.md

   The check whether the <ins>TARGET</ins> is up or not, is performed in several steps.<br>
   First a "quick-up" test sends one single ICMP echo packet waiting for the reply for no more than 1 second.
 If that fails, a more thourough "slow-up" test sends 5 ICMP echos.

-  `--slow-up-timeout` controls he TIMEOUT for waiting on each packet in the slow-up test.<br>
+  `--slow-up-timeout` controls the TIMEOUT for waiting on each packet in the slow-up test.<br>
   5 packets are always sent in the slow-up test.<br>
   The packets are sent adaptively, meaning that as soon as a reply is received the next packet is sent without delay, giving slow-up a total time of 5 * RTT to the <ins>TARGET</ins> if the connection is up.<br>
   The DEADLINE = TIMEOUT * 5 is the maximum time the slow-up test will take if the <ins>TARGET</ins> is down.